MATH 6130 (Modern Algebra I)

 - Course Contents

-- Basic properties of groups and rings.
-This is chapters 1--9 of the book.
+- Studies group theory and ring theory.
+This is chapters 1--9 of the book

 - Grading